rschramm9/MOTUS_KIOSK/documentation/2_CONFIGURATION_GUIDE.md

 ##### 1.4 - Edit your kiosk.cfg file.

+The contents of the github project's DEFAULT ***kiosk.cfg*** file are shown below.
+You should not modify the DEFAULT kiosk's config file.

+Instead, you should make and modify your own copy of this file which must reside your own custom kiosk's directory as described below.

 In your own kiosk directory (e.g. *top-level-project-dir/kiosks/yourkioskname*) is a file called kiosk.cfg.
 It contains the default set of key value pairs that do things like set the target motus receiver deployment using its Motus database ID.

-The contents of the default ***kiosk.cfg*** file for the are shown.
-You will modify your own copy of  this file in your own kiosk directory.

 Edit your ***kiosk.cfg*** file to contain your own site's ID, your banner logo file and title etc.  For many custom kiosks,  you may be able to just set the  'startup.cfg ' (above) and perhaps the first 3-5 elements of the kiosk.cfg to get your kiosk up and running and looking like its your very own site.